solo-io/gloo/docs/content/guides/security/auth/extauth/oauth/access_token/_index.md

 ---
 title: Authenticate with an Access Token
 weight: 30
-description: Integrating Gloo and Access Tokens
+description: Integrating Gloo Edge and Access Tokens
 ---

 {{% notice note %}}
 {{< readfile file="static/content/enterprise_only_feature_disclaimer" markdown="true">}}
 {{% /notice %}}

 You may already have an OIDC compliant authentication system in place at your organization which can issue and validate access tokens.
-In that case, Gloo can rely on your existing system by accepting requests with an access token and validating that token against an introspection endpoint.
+In that case, Gloo Edge can rely on your existing system by accepting requests with an access token and validating that token against an introspection endpoint.

 In this guide we will deploy ORY Hydra, a simple OpenID Connect Provider.
 Hydra will serve as our existing OIDC compliant authentication system.
-We will generate a valid access token from the Hydra deployment and have Gloo validate that token using Hyrda's introspection endpoint.
+We will generate a valid access token from the Hydra deployment and have Gloo Edge validate that token using Hyrda's introspection endpoint.

 ## Setup